Windows to Worlds

 The Convent Building currently houses over 100 studios, two galleries, and six public venue spaces available for year-round community use.
 From writers to photographers, designers to art therapists, painters to social enterprises, and counsellors to massage therapists – this building houses some of the country’s most talented artists and practitioners.

 Over the years, the windows of the Convent Building have endured increased exposure to the elements, with many of the exterior timber frames becoming compromised.
 This stress puts the timber at risk of rotting or breaking, which could result in our heritage glass shattering.
 Once this 118 year-old glass breaks, it is lost forever.

-- Repairing or replacing rotting timber frames
+- Repair and replace rotting timber frames

 - Undertake protective painting of timber window frames, inside and out

 - Install solar film (where appropriate) to support heating/cooling energy efficiency

 - Safely manage all access requirements including scaffolding, boom lifts and platform ladders

 Special thanks goes to our Project Partner – Vincent Painting.
 The wonderful support of Vincent Painting magnified the generous support of our community, enabling ACF to restore all 48 windows on the southern façade of the main Convent Building.
 A momentous effort, and one that ensures the future of these windows for many years to come.